A-GHOSH-dev/blockchain-project/README.md

 - Propose genuine policies for governing the carbon credit ecosystem.
 - Focus on reducing GHG emissions and incentivizing organizations to participate in carbon trading.
 - Emphasize the importance of implementing policies for the success and credibility of the Blockchain-based solution.
-# Design of Carbon Inclusive Market System based on Blockchain Technology
+# 2.Design of Carbon Inclusive Market System based on Blockchain Technology

 ## Proposed Methodology: